-WORDS THAT MAY BE CONFUSED WITH illill , sick1(see synonym study at the current entry)
+WORDS THAT MAY BE CONFUSED WITH illill , sick (see synonym study at the current entry)

 Other definitions for ill (2 of 4)

 usage note for I'll

-Definition for ill (3 of 4)
+Other definitions for ill (3 of 4)

 Origin of ill.

-Definition for ill (4 of 4)
+Other definitions for ill (4 of 4)